Bundled Claude Code skills

 Skills are an open-ended extension point.
 The three bundled ones are a starting point for common Ideafy operations, not an exhaustive list of what you can do.

-Prev: Ideafy's MCP server Next: Bundled Claude Code hooks Up: User guide index
+Prev: Claude Code plugin Next: Bundled Claude Code hooks Up: User guide index